What are the most common English idioms about learning?

 This English idiom means to study a lot right before an examination.
 For example, “Gerald is cramming to study for their History test later.”
 It implies that Gerald only reviews the lessons a few hours before their History test; that’s why he’s in a hurry.

 This expression means to study or work late at night.
 For example, “Denver has to burn the midnight oil to review all the lessons for the test.”
 It means Denver has to study late at night to finish reviewing the lessons.

 To burn the candle at both ends means going to bed late and waking up early.
 For example, “The only way to meet the deadline is by burning the candle at both ends.”
 It means that he has to work late at night for him to meet the deadline and get up as early as possible.

 To draw a blank

 To draw a blank means forgetting or not being able to remember something.
 For example, “Jayson drew a blank to a specific part of the test.”
 It means Jayson forgot the answer to the test.

 This English idiom means to seriously and hardly think about something.
 “Rosie has to put her thinking cap to answer the quiz.” meaning, Rosie needs to think hard, to remember what she had reviewed, to answer the quiz correctly.

 To figure something out

 This idiomatic expression means to discover a solution or resolve a problem.
 For example, “Shane can’t figure out the formula for her Mathematics test.”
-It implies that Shane has a hard time to find a solution to her Mathematics test until she remembers or discovers the formula.
+It implies that Shane has a hard time finding a solution to her Mathematics test until she remembers or discovers the formula.

-To daydream means fantasizing about a scenario instead of paying attention to one’s surroundings or the class.
+To daydream is one of the most common expressions meaning to fantasize about a scenario instead of paying attention to one’s surroundings or the class.
 For example, “Amy keeps on daydreaming in her Science class.”
 It means Amy is not paying attention to her lessons.
 Instead, she has about other scenarios in her mind.

 English Idioms about Learning: Test, Grades and Evaluation